Putting Pressure on Your Ventilation Systems

 Ventilation Systems Pressure

-The level of neutral pressure within in the building controls the amount of fresh air that drawn into the building.
+The level of pressure within in the building controls how the air flows through it.
+This includes the amount of fresh air that is drawn, as well as the amount of hot, dirty air that is exhausted.
 By controlling the air pressure within a building, the fresh air can be directed to enter at the rate and direction required to achieve optimal airflow in the building.

 The fresh air may not mix adequately if the calculations for the proper pressure levels are incorrect.
 When air does not mix, this leads to poor air flow.
 This can result in a stratification of air inside the building.
 Stagnant air, whether it is hot or cold, will have a negative impact on any ventilation system.

-Call a Moffitt representative today to buy ventilation systems for your building or learn more about how air pressure can affect a ventilation system.
+Call a Moffitt representative today to learn more about how air pressure can affect a ventilation system, and to compare potential ventilation systems for your building.